hackclub/putting-the-you-in-cpu/README.md

 The first mass-produced CPU was the [Intel 4004](http://www.intel4004.com/), designed in the late 60s by an Italian physicist and engineer named Federico Faggin.
 It was a 4-bit architecture instead of the [64-bit](https://en.wikipedia.org/wiki/64-bit_computing) systems we use today, and it was far less complex than modern processors, but a lot of its simplicity does still remain.

 The "instructions" that CPUs execute are just binary data: a byte or two to represent what instruction is being run (the opcode), followed by whatever data is needed to run the instruction.
 What we call *machine code* is nothing but a series of these binary instructions in a row.
-[Assembly](https://en.wikipedia.org/wiki/Assembly_language) is a helpful syntax for reading and writing machine code that's easier for humans to read and write than raw bits; it is always compiled down to the binary that your CPU knows how to read.
+[Assembly](https://en.wikipedia.org/wiki/Assembly_language) is a helpful syntax for reading and writing machine code that's easier for humans to read and write than raw bits; it is always compiled to the binary that your CPU knows how to read.

 <img src='images/assembly-to-machine-code-translation.png' width='400' alt='A diagram demonstrating how machine code translates to assembly and back.
 A bidirectional arrow connects three examples: Machine Code (Binary) followed by 3 bytes of binary numbers, Machine Code (Hex) followed by those 3 bytes translated to hex (0x83, 0xC3, 0x0A), and Assembly followed by "add ebx, 10".
 The Assembly and Machine Code are color-coded so it is clear that each byte of the machine code translate to one word in the assembly.' />

-> An aside: instructions aren't always represented 1:1 in machine code like the above example.
+> An aside: instructions aren't always represented 1:1 in machine code as in the above example.
 For example, `add eax, 512` translates to `05 00 02 00 00`.
 >
 > The first byte (`05`) is an opcode specifically representing *adding the EAX register to a 16-bit number*.
 The remaining bytes are 512 (`0x200`) in [little-endian](https://en.wikipedia.org/wiki/Endianness) byte order.
 >
 > Defuse Security created [a helpful tool](https://defuse.ca/online-x86-assembler.htm) for playing around with the translation between assembly and machine code.

 RAM is your computer's main memory bank, a large multi-purpose space which stores all the data used by programs running on your computer.
-That includes the program code itself, and the code at the core of the operating system.
+That includes the program code itself as well as the code at the core of the operating system.
 The CPU always reads machine code directly from RAM, and code can't be run if it isn't loaded into RAM.

 The CPU stores an *instruction pointer* which points to the location in RAM where it's going to fetch the next instruction.
 After executing each instruction, the CPU moves the pointer and repeats.
 This is the *fetch-execute cycle*.